Silicified microcrystalline cellulose (SMCC) is a high-performance pharmaceutical excipient designed for direct compression tablets.

 | Storage | Cool, dry conditions; protect from moisture |

 A physical blend simply mixes the two materials together; the silica does not integrate into the MCC particle structure.
-Co-processed SMCC embeds silicon dioxide within the MCC matrix during manufacturing, producing a homogeneous composite particle.
+Specifically, co-processed SMCC embeds silicon dioxide within the MCC matrix during manufacturing, producing a homogeneous composite particle.
 Physical blends are less consistent, tend to segregate, and do not deliver the same flowability or compressibility improvements.
 This is why SMCC is a defined compendial excipient and physical blends are not considered equivalent for regulatory purposes.

 SMCC has a similar equilibrium moisture content to standard MCC (~3–5% under typical warehouse conditions).
 For moisture-sensitive APIs, appropriate packaging (sealed HDPE containers, silica desiccant inserts) and controlled storage conditions are required — the same precautions apply to standard MCC-based formulations.
 A specific compatibility study between the API and SMCC is recommended during development.